Overview

 | Total | $0.017741 and rounded to $0.02 |

-Payment During Seasoning Period (prior outstanding principal)
+Payment During Hold Period (prior outstanding principal)

-Payment During Seasoning Period (prior outstanding principal)
+Payment During Hold Period (prior outstanding principal)

 - (Prior to T) There was outstanding principal on John’s account of $10 (